Air Fryer Meatballs

 If you regularly make meatballs, you’ll be familiar with the similar ingredients.
 Here is what you’ll need:

 - Ground beef.
 Choose ground beef with some fat, like 90/10 or 85/15.
-I don’t recommend using extra lean or fat-free ground beef, as no matter what else you add the mixture, it always dries out!
+I don’t recommend using extra lean or fat-free ground beef, as no matter what else you add to the mixture, it always dries out!

 - Italian seasoning.
 A mix of different herbs, such as oregano and basil.
 If you plan on serving these meatballs in a tomato-based sauce (our homemade sugo or pomodoro sauces are family favorites!), do not skimp on this!